Diagnostics and logs

 - Error covariance matrices

-- Cost-function diagnostics
+- Cost-function diagnostics written to standard output

 Most of these products are written to dedicated output files or to matrix-formatted diagnostic files controlled by runtime options.